iterorganization/Waveform-Editor/docs/source/training/training.rst

 .. md-tab-set::
    .. md-tab-item:: Exercise

       You can also export a configuration using the CLI.
-Try exporting your configuration using the same settings with the CLI command.
+Export your configuration using the same settings with the CLI command.
 Print the IDS afterwards, is it the same as before?